bramsmulders/bramsmulders.com/src/posts/finger-friendly-all-the-things.md

 ---
-layout: post
 title: Finger-Friendly ALL the things
-excerpt: We should design for touch, and this is why
+metaDesc: We should design for touch, and this is why
-date:   2013-02-26 19:10:14 +0100
+date: '2013-02-26'
+tags:
+  - workflow
-categories: touch workflow
+  - touch
 ---

 Since the release of the first iPhone the internet landscape has changed drastically.
 Companies acknowledged the importance of mobile presence, and in the years that followed mobile/touch ready websites began to become mainstream.
 Responsive and adaptive webdesign has gained its status quo, but we are at the verge of a new trend.
 A trend that will change our way of designing & building websites drastically.

 ## Touch has landed on the desktop